datawrangl3r/datawranglerblog/content/about/_index.md

 type : "about"
 ---

-Developer with 5+ Years of Experience in building data products | Architecting/Automating/Optimizing Mission-Critical Deployments | HA setups for cloud technologies |
+Developer with 6+ Years of Experience in building data products | Architecting/Automating/Optimizing Mission-Critical Deployments | HA setups for cloud & BI technologies |
-Scaling & Securing the cloud Infrastructure | Blogger & an Open Source Supporter |
+Scaling & Securing the cloud Infrastructure | Blogging evangelist | Author at datawrangler.in